 registration fees paid to or on behalf of participants in connection with

 Q. Are fringe benefits considered as part of direct salaries and wages?

 Q. What are the current rates to be used in calculating fringe benefits?

 A. A rate of 32 percent is used for faculty and staff.
 Faculty benefits for summer and supplemental salaries are calculated at 21 percent.

 Q. How soon before a deadline should I request budget development assistance?

 A. The sooner, the better!
 Please follow the Proposal Preparation Timeline for the best results.
 If you have a simple budget, five working days are sufficient in most cases.
 However, if your budget is more complex and involves multiple project years, collaborative projects, or subcontracts--please allow more time.

-A. A clearance sheet is the form used by Ball State University to obtain the internal approvals necessary for submitting a proposal to an external funding source.
-Once your budget is fully developed and the proposal is ready to submit, a clearance sheet will be prepared for you by your PM.
+submission-ready, clearance will be prepared for you by your PM.
 A record is created and routed via the Cayuse424 for internal approvals.
 Those approving will receive email notification of the web-based document.

 Q. What are MGR funds?